|||

 Content design is not a game of mad libs.

-In the clash between consistency and clarity, clarity all the way.
+But in the clash between consistency and clarity, clarity all the way.
 Consistency vs delight?
 Oh, you know I’m picking delight, so long as the meaning is still clear.
 Why wouldn’t you?

-Oh, because your style guide won’t let you?
+(Oh, because your style guide won’t let you?
 You’re a writer, a designer, a storyteller, and a stylist.
 Not a proofreader.
-You wrote the damn rules, break them once in a while.
+You wrote the damn rules, break them once in a while. )

 Up next Do not water This sign is a crime

-Latest posts The definitive post on whether chatGPT will take your job I am a writer designer Are SLCs the new MVPs Work is like a hill Badge of dishonor Ceci n'est pas un poubelle This sign is a crime Beware the lure of consistency Do not water Never, ever use the term microcopy You need three things to design content Permanently fixed Assembly instructions for a side table Extraneous labels, ignored conventions The double diamond model Don't have an emergency here Product tours that don't suck Quickly edit text on the web How content designers can get the most out user interviews Let's be reasonable How to derisk trial experiences Turn around, bright eyes We could be zeroes Content design vs visual design The recipe approach to writing labels Sorry no pizza 6 truths for first-time public speakers Do not enter, exit only What the %&@! is content design Content design has a nomenclature problem Solve the real problem
+Latest posts viewer loading-icon 7 Things I know Don’t go to meetings with more than 8 people The three sees of content design The definitive post on whether chatGPT will take your job The new clothes fallacy A Smallish Book about content design How to make Confluence less horrible I am a writer designer Work is like a hill Badge of dishonor Ceci n'est pas un poubelle This sign is a crime Beware the lure of consistency Do not water Never, ever use the term microcopy You need three things to design content Permanently fixed Assembly instructions for a side table Extraneous labels, ignored conventions The double diamond model Don't have an emergency here Product tours that don't suck Quickly edit text on the web How content designers can get the most out user interviews Let's be reasonable How to derisk trial experiences Turn around, bright eyes We could be zeroes Content design vs visual design